tc39/notes/meetings/2019-06/june-4.md

 GB: not sure about ambiguity on web apis and Node.js.
 In case of examples we mentioned like fetch, Node.js implementation is not compatible with web one.
 Could fallback from one to the other.

-MS. Yes and if you have web:worker and js:worker importer needs to know the difference.
+MLS: Yes and if you have web:worker and js:worker importer needs to know the difference.

 BCE: Forcing sharing can be good.
 Some exciting stuff in node is that we've been integrating Inspector from chrome, as an example.
 Other thing is worst case scenario is you have a nodejs URL and a web URL.